WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

 where `instantiateStreaming` checks that the module created from `code` exports a function `six` (and *may* import a function `five`).

+Lastly, considering the new exportable types, a module export would naturally produce a `WebAssembly.Module` object.
+For an instance export, the JavaScript correspondence already established by [ESM-integration] is a [Namespace Object].

 ### ESM-integration